jcchurch13/Mechaduino-Firmware/README.md

 ![image](images/header.PNG)

+For the latest, most up-to-date instructions on how to configure your Mechaduino, please check our [hackaday.io](https://hackaday.io/project/11224-mechaduino) page.
+In particular, check out the [instructions](https://hackaday.io/project/11224/instructions) section.

+The latest firmware can be found here on github

+We’ve also created a [google group](https://groups.google.com/forum/#%21forum/mechaduino) for users to share technical info.

-Here are some preliminary instructions on how to get your Mechaduino up and running.
-We will continue to improve this documentation in the coming weeks...this rough overview is just to point anyone who is curious in the right direction!
+Here is a quick overview of how to get your Mechaduino up and running. for more details, please try the link above.

 ![image](images/example1.gif)